 - To pass the Lean Six Sigma Black Belt exam, at least 38 questions need to be correctly answered.

 - The exams are open book exams, where a maximum of 2 books are allowed.
-Digital book, pdf and exercise book are not allowed.
+The exercise book is not allowed.

 - A calculator or statistical software (e.g. Minitab) is allowed.